IBM/incubator/README.md

 *IBMCode: Incubator Repository* is a developer driven content platform for hosting all sorts of content-specific work being done inside of IBM Cloud and the Digital Business Group.
 This will be a central repo to track and complete projects of multiple teams and tribes, fostering cooperation and innovation between teams.

+What can you publish through this repository?

+1. Code Patterns
+2. Blog posts
+3. How-Tos
+4. Tech Talks

 #### Workflow